apache/incubator-brooklyn/docs/use/examples/messaging/index.md

 % ${BROOKLYN_HOME}/bin/brooklyn -v launch --app brooklyn.demo.StandaloneBrokerExample --location localhost
 {% endhighlight %}

-Now, visit the the Brooklyn web console on port 8081 using credentials admin/password.
+Now, visit the Brooklyn web console on port 8081 using credentials admin/password.
 This allows you to view the Brooklyn entities and their current state for debugging.